droliva10/AWS_Cloud_Project/README.md

 2. Click the box for the new instance you want to connect to and click connect.
 ![Capture48](https://github.com/droliva10/AWS_Cloud_Project/assets/76188926/0a7ebcac-51c7-44cb-b8fa-d5d208a731a6)

 3. Click the RDP client tab.
 If you are using Windows, download remote desktop file.
-For macOS for to step 4.
+For macOS go to step 4.

 Username:
 ```